-Mary Anne Heng is Associate Dean, Higher Degrees and Strategic Partnerships and Associate Professor, Curriculum, Teaching and Learning at the National Institute of Education (NIE), Nanyang Technological University, Singapore.
-Prior to her current position, she was Head, Early Childhood and Special Needs Education (2004 - 2005) and Head, Specialised Education (2002 - 2004) at NIE, where she oversaw and provided leadership in the teaching and research programmes in the academic group in the areas of gifted education, special needs education and early childhood education.
-As Co-Director, Master of Arts in Leadership and Educational Change, jointly offered by Teachers College, Columbia University, New York and the National Institute of Education, Singapore, she provided academic and administrative leadership, and contributed to the conceptualisation, development and implementation of the first graduate programme worldwide with a dual focus on organisational and curriculum leadership for a new generation of educational leaders, beginning with an inaugural community of school leaders and senior educators in January 2013.
+Mary Anne Heng is Associate Dean, Higher Degrees and Strategic Partnerships and Associate Professor, Policy, Curriculum, and Leadership at the National Institute of Education (NIE), Nanyang Technological University (NTU), Singapore.
+As Associate Dean at NIE, she provides academic, intellectual and administrative leadership for the conceptualisation, development and implementation of NIE’s graduate programmes.
+Specifically, these include: NIE Doctor in Education, Doctor in Education Dual Award by NIE, NTU and University College London Institute of Education, Master of Arts in Leadership and Educational Change joint programme by NIE, NTU and Teachers College, Columbia University, and Master of Arts in Professional Education.
+Prior to her current position, she was Acting Head, Curriculum, Teaching and Learning (2006 - 2015), and as Head, Early Childhood and Special Needs Education (2004 - 2005) and Head, Specialised Education (2002 - 2004) at NIE, she oversaw and provided leadership in the teaching and research programmes in the areas of gifted education, special needs education and early childhood education.
+As Director, Master of Arts in Leadership and Educational Change (2012 - 2015), a signature programme jointly offered by NIE, NTU and Teachers College, Columbia University, she provided academic and administrative leadership for the first graduate programme worldwide with a dual focus on organisational and curriculum leadership for a new generation of senior education leaders in Singapore and the region.